microsoft business intelligence

 Importing CSV Data into SQL Using Power Automate, Excel Script & Stored Procedures

-Managing data from CSV files and storing it in SQL databases is a common task in modern workflows.
-By leveraging Power Automate, Excel Scripts, and SQL Stored Procedures, we can build a seamless, automated pipeline to read data from a CSV file, convert it into JSON, and insert it into an SQL table.
+Managing data from CSV files and storing it in SQL databases is one of the most common yet time-consuming tasks in modern business workflows.
+When handled manually, this process can lead to delays, data inconsistencies, and human errors.
+By leveraging Power Automate, Excel Scripts, and SQL Stored Procedures, organizations can build a seamless and automated data pipeline to read CSV files, convert them into JSON, and insert records into SQL tables without manual intervention.

 Solution Overview